koryboc/kwin-effects-yet-another-magic-lamp-reloaded/README.md

 Select **"Yet Another Magic Lamp"** and click **Apply**.

-> **Note:** After changing effect-specific settings (e.g. via the configuration dialog), the changes may not take effect immediately.
-As a temporary workaround, switch to a different minimize effect, click Apply, then switch back and click Apply again.
-This behavior will be improved in a future update.

 ### Contributing

 Contributions are welcome.
 For suggestions or ideas, please open an issue.
 For code contributions, run `clang-format` before submitting a pull request.